RISHABHPATHAK29/CYBER_SEQURITY_IBM_PROJECT/README.md

 ## Prerequisites

 - Python 3.x
-- [Additional dependencies list]
+- pynput

 ## Usage

-1. [Explain how to run the keylogger script]
+1. RUN COMAND IN PYTHON IDE
-2. [Describe how to stop the keylogger and access the logged data]
+2.  the keylogger and access the logged data BY LOG FILE

 ## Disclaimer